mateusgamba/react-generate-app/README.md

             - /usr/app/node_modules
 ```

-Now just execute `docker-compose up -d`, after openning your browser and access http://localhost:8080
+Now just execute `docker-compose up -d`, after openning your browser and access [http://localhost:8080](http://localhost:8080)

 It is simply and easy.
-I hope you like and questions you can ask me.
+I hope you enjoyed.

 Thanks.